La-Sian/100-Days-Of-Code-/README.md

 After learning no sql with postgres databases this week, we lookd at MVC to see how all the information is stored and organised together.
 I also had the opportunity to work with the company CloudBase where I was able to create a database and manipulate on their server which was great practical experience.

+DAY 63

+Today I covered an new topic, authentification where we looked at cookie based authentification and token based authentification.
+It was key for me to know what is meant by authentification which I have summarised to proving who/what you are where as authorisation is permitting what you can do.

+DAY 64